rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

     If you want to schedule future calls of your contract, you can use a smart contract automation tool or an oracle service.

-.. _the-zond-virtual-machine:
+.. _the-quantum-resistant-virtual-machine:

-.. index:: !zvm, ! zond virtual machine
+.. index:: !qrvm, ! quantum resistant virtual machine

 ****************************
-The Zond Virtual Machine
+The Quantum Resistant Virtual Machine
 ****************************

 Overview
 ========

-The Zond Virtual Machine or ZVM is the runtime environment for smart contracts in Ethereum.
-It is not only sandboxed but actually completely isolated, which means that code running inside the ZVM has no access to network, filesystem or other processes.
+The Quantum Resistant Virtual Machine or QRVM is the runtime environment for smart contracts in Ethereum.
+It is not only sandboxed but actually completely isolated, which means that code running inside the QRVM has no access to network, filesystem or other processes.
 Smart contracts even have limited access to other smart contracts.

 .. index:: ! account, address, storage, balance